skyyuan/tabler/pages/_docs/breadcrumb.md

 ### Breadcrumb variations

-You can add more variations by modify `$breadcrumb-variants` variable in Tabler config.
+You can add more variations by modify `$breadcrumb-variants` variable in Core config.

 {% example %}
 {% include ui/breadcrumb.html class="breadcrumb-dots" %}